Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Energy Efficiency Analysis

+Comparing the two ADC generations, we note that the legacy PHPADC model power consumption increases at a higher rate with $b$ than the HPADC model, while capacity remains the same irrespective of the ADC power model.
+Therefore, the optimal number of bits for any scheme must be smaller using higher power-consuming ADCs.

+Comparing the SNR, we note that, everything else being equal, the capacity saturation effect occurs for a higher number of bits when the SNR is larger, and therefore the optimal number of bits for highest EE is increased with SNR too.

+Finally, comparing the three receiver architectures, we note that surprisingly DC offers the highest EE of the three schemes with a HPADC model (Figure \ref{fig:EE_HPADC}) whereas results in a similar EE to HC and AC with PHPADC (Figure \ref{fig:EE_PHPADC}), but its peaks occur for very small optimum number of bits.
+By increasing $b$ beyond the optimal for DC, the EE of the fully digital archiecture decays very rapidly, and comparing protocols with the same number of bits, when $b$ is not very low, DC is outperformed by AC and HC in terms of EE because DC requires more ADCs and therefore its power consumption grows more rapidly with $b$.

-Comparing the SNR across the same architecture, we observe that the rate saturation occurs at a higher number of bits when SNR is larger, and therefore the optimal number of bits increases with SNR.
-Moreover, when the SNR is low, AC has better performance than HC and DC, due to the fact that at low SNR the water-filling algorithm focuses all the power in a single singular value of the channel and HC and DC do not exploit spatial multiplexing gains.
+Moreover, when the SNR is low, AC has a better performance than HC, due to the fact that at low SNR the water-filling algorithm focuses all the power in the single strongest singular value of the channel, limiting the spatial multiplexing advantage of HC.
+At the same time, HC uses more analog components while its capacity is similar to AC, and thus the EE may be worse.

-It must be noted that the DC receiver with highest EE and the receiver with the highest SE do not have the same number of bits.
-For this reason, in the next section we develop a framework to compare receivers in the two dimensions.
+It must be noted that when DC offers the highest EE, with fewer bits, its capacity is lower than the ceiling value the same architecture achieves when $b$ grows.
+For this reason, in the next section we focus on the simultaneous comparison of the protocols in the two dimensions (SE and EE), using two dimensional charts to characterize the regions of operation of each architecture.